How and why we built the Connected Studio System

 Fast-forward to 2020.
 Coronavirus hits and countries close their borders.
 It is no longer possible to travel to other countries to work.
 We are halfway through a major project initiated by Dansinitiativet in Sweden, planning to create new short dance works in Sweden, Norway, Finland and Russia, and then tour them to each partner’s city.
 All of a sudden this is no longer possible and we need to rethink the project from the ground up.
 This process is outlined in an article we wrote for Dance Info Finland.

-Now its 2021, and Finland seems to be emerging from the grip of the pandemic into a post-viral reality.
-We see it as an opportunity to continue using the connected studios to work internationally without travelling.
+Back in 2021, when Finland seemed to be emerging from the grip of the pandemic into a post-viral reality.
+We saw it as an opportunity to continue using the connected studios to work internationally without travelling.
 It opens up so many more possibilities for borderless collaboration.
 Presenting Out Of Urgency to an international audience showed us that remote performance does not always have to be a compromise, that there is massive creative potential in making and performing work like this.